 A divorce is almost like a game that you played with friends as children- and I don't just mean that there will be a lot of yelling that goes on.
 I mean that there are two ways to play a game as a child: with pre-established and agreed to rules or with the rules made up as you go along.
 It may be a pain to establish well-thought-out rules at the beginning of a game, but it does make the actual gameplay more enjoyable more often than not.
 On the other hand, coming up with rules as you go may have been easier at the beginning game (no waiting around!).
 Still, it undoubtedly can create a situation where the gameplay is less enjoyable and more chaotic.

 Now, let's consider a divorce case.
-In the same way as a child's game, a divorce can either be full of rules for you and your spouse to abide by, or it can contain relatively few rules that help to dictate behaviors.
+In the same way as a child's game, a divorce can either be full of rules for you and your spouse to abide by or contain relatively few rules that help dictate behaviors.
 With so many moving pieces, a divorce is much more complex than any game you played as a child.
 Furthermore, the implications and consequences of a divorce are far more critical to you and your spouse.

-A lack of ground rules can cause problems in the legal aspects of your divorce.
-The failure to pay child support, household bills, and other issues like these can arise easily if you all do have set rules on how to follow through with payments for necessary items during your divorce.
+A lack of ground rules can cause legal problems in your divorce.
+The failure to pay child support, household bills, and other issues like these can arise easily if you all have set rules on following through with payments for necessary items during your divorce.
 By the same token, your personal life can be thrown into a topsy turvy situation if you do not know what to expect from your spouse.
 Are they going to drop off your kids on time?
-How do you even decide on how to divide up parenting time with the kids?
+How do you even decide how to divide parenting time with the kids?